YaAk2/kaggle/README.md

 # kaggle
-Here are my notebooks for kaggle competitions
+Here are my tutorial notebooks for kaggle competitions